ogdtg/gr_dashboard/README.md

 Prepares data on party strength (Parteistärke), creates texts and headings as well as charts using echarts4r.

+### 041_pstk_history.R

+Prepares time series data on party strength and prepares headings as well as charts using echarts4r.

 ### 05_winlose.R

 Prepares data on changes party strength in comparision to the election in 2020 (Veränderung Parteistärke), creates texts and headings as well as charts using echarts4r.